Program Manager, IT Salary

-Survey takers working as IT Program Managers report using a large range of professional skills.
-Most notably, skills in Microsoft Project, Strategic Project Management, Budget Management, and Risk Management / Risk Control are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, skills in Microsoft Project, Strategic Project Management, Risk Management / Risk Control, and Budget Management are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
 Those proficient in Program Management are, more often than not, also skilled in Strategic Project Management and Customer Relationship Management (CRM).

 Pay by Experience Level for Program Manager, IT